bhavc/blockChange/README.md

-A Cryptocurrency data visualization application with alerts sent depending on user preferences.
+A Cryptocurrency portfolio web application.
+Tracks your coins, networth, daily changes to coins you're holding and other coin metrics that a modern day investor would be interested in.
+Built in notification feature also sends alerts depending on user preferences.
 Want to be notified of Bitcoins value at the end of the day?
-Set a notification and get it right to your email.
+Set a notification.
 How about a notification for when the value of Ethereum dips 10%?
 Set a query and you will be notified when the conditions are met.
+Notification is delivered using SMS and Email.

 Built using:
 - HTML & CSS (Materialize)
 - React.js
 - Express